-SOA requires three letters.
+SACD requires three external reviews.
 The Candidate will provide a list of a minimum of five names to the Dean.
-The Dean may add names to the list of provided by the candidate.
-Of the required three letters, two must come from the Candidate's list and one can either be obtained from the Candidate's list or from the names added by the Dean.
+The Dean may add names to the list provided by the candidate.
+Of the three required reviews, two must come from the Candidate's list and one can either be obtained from the Candidate's list or from the names added by the Dean.
+The Dean will provide a letter to External Reviewers outlining requirements for candidates and expectations for reviewers.